rsmith985/AoC_SingleLine_2023/README.md

 * Runs quickly/efficiently
 * Uses only methods built into .NET**

-** OK, I already cheated and used a custom extension method (its a simple but powerful 'linq like' method).
-Plan to only 'cheat' if absolutely necessary.
-As the challenges get more complicated small cheats will likely be required.
-Any solution that uses a 'cheat code' funciton will have a note added to it.
+** OK, I ended up adding and using a single small extension method to make many of the later days possible.
+It breaks the rules but keeps the spirit of the challenge alive.